“Absolute calamity!” screams Taylor Adams as his partner is decimated at the commentary table.

 “There’s eight of us that live here.
 We did continue training … but we had to take measures like every day having to have our temperatures checked.”

-Uncertainty around when 2AW might return to ticketed events, and a desire to cater to an English-speaking audience come together to form a unique idea: empty-arena, biweekly Wrestling Wednesday and Friday (2WF).
+Uncertainty around when 2AW might return to ticketed events, and a desire to cater to an English-speaking audience came together to form a unique idea: empty-arena, biweekly Wrestling Wednesday and Friday (2WF).

 “One of the guys came to me a while ago and mentioned doing some English social media stuff,” Adams said.